EFTEC/ChaosMachineOne/README.md

 ### arrayFromFolder()

 It reads a folder and returns an array of files.
-The reading is not recursive and it could be filtered by extension.
+The reading is not recursive, and it could be filtered by extension.

 > $filesWithoutExtension=$chaos->arrayFromFolder($localfolder,'jpg',false);